 If, having considered the 50/50 option, you still decide the LGPS is not for you, you can leave the LGPS at any time on or after your first day of eligible employment by completing an opt out form.
-You can get an opt out form from your LGPS administering authority.
+You can get an opt out form from the RBKC Pensions Team, whose contact details can be found at the end of this guide.
 Your employer is not allowed to provide you with an opt out form.
 You might want to take independent financial advice before making the final decision to opt out.